GluuFederation/message-consumer/README.md

 5. Optional.
 Navigate to activeMQ console `http://localhost:8161/`.

 #Building and running
+[message-consumer](https://github.com/GluuFederation/message-consumer) supports two production profiles: `prod-mysql` and `prod-postgresql`.
 Before running this app make sure that MySQL/PostgreSQL is running and schema is created and activeMQ is installed and running.

-message-consumer supports two production profiles: `prod-mysql` and `prod-postgresql`.
+Also check the configuration from `application-{profile}.properties`, make sure that connection properties to activeMQ and database are correct.

 Here is an example how to build and run project for MySQL: